broccolijs/broccoli/README.md

 * Package manager integration: It should not matter whether files come from your local repository or are supplied by a package manager (like bower).

+## Broccolifile.js and Stirfryfile.js

+Every package (including your app itself) has a Broccolifile.js.
+When you build your app, all the broccolis are compiled and concatenated as defined by the Stirfryfile.js.

+When you push a package to bower, its Stirfryfile.js is ignored.
+Only the Broccolifile.js defines the external interface that gets exported to other packages.